Important Information About Coronavirus (COVID-19)

 - Letters sent to SCC retirement village residents advising them of precautions and SCC’s response.

-- Video calling via skype has now been implemented at every residential care facility, allowing residents to remain connected to family while visitor restrictions are in place.
+- Video calling via skype has now been implemented at every residential care facility for residents to utilise if they wish.

 - Nurse Practitioner telehealth consultations are available for staff and home care clients.